aRTy42/POE-ItemInfo/README.markdown

 Known Issues
 ------------

+The script is not always right.
+Take it as a helper, not as dead certainty.

 Even though there have been lots of tests made on composite affix combinations, I expect there to be odd edge cases still that may return an invalid or not found affix bracket.
+In general, be alert when it comes to composite affixes.

 You can see these entries in the affix detail lines if they have the text `n/a` (not available) somewhere in them or if you see an empty range ` - *`.